keboola/connection-docs/transformations/sandbox/index.md

 - test, troubleshoot and develop transformations without modifying any Storage data.

 You can fill a sandbox with any data from Storage.
-However, to simplify transformation development, KBC provides a specific loader for your transformations.
+However, to simplify transformation development, Keboola Connection provides a specific loader for your transformations.
 It automatically fills the sandbox with relevant tables and takes the [Input Mapping](/transformations/mappings/#input-mapping) of the transformation into account.